vitalpoltava/Star-Rating/README.md

 Wishing to change the rating live?

 5. You can use the `rating-define` attribute to make the directive to change the rating, depending on mouse moves (`percent` value by percent and `star` value to change by full star).
+The `click` will "secure" the new rating.